frozendo/learn-spring-security/README.md

 ## Username/Password Authentication

-One of the most common ways to authenticate a user is validating a username and password. _Spring Security_ provides comprehensive support for authenticating with a username and password.
+One of the most common ways to authenticate a user is validating a username and password.To read more,see **username-password-authentication** branch

-### Reading the Username and Password

-_Spring Security_ provides the following build in mechanisms to work with username and password

-* **Form Login:** for more informations and examples, see the branch **form-login**.
-* **Basic Authentication:** for more informations and examples, see the branch **basic-authentication**